Ayoush/commit-history-modifier/README.md

 # cOMmIT-HistorY-ModIFIer
-TEStInG SoME SuB PRoCeSs FoR MODIfYiNg coMmIT HIsTORY
+TEStInG SoME SuB PRoCeSs FoR MOdIfYiNg coMmIT HIsTORY